The Big List

 identical neigbors.
 The bonding to neighboring water molecules spoils the

-sharp resonance and greatly widens the frequency band.
-Liquid water has a
+sharp resonance and greatly widens the absorption-frequency band.
+Liquid

 absorption band, not a single resonant frequency.
 In other words, water